Mjvolk3/Zendron/README.md

 ## Miscellaneous

 - The `zendron_cache` is not currenlty in use.
-We do an entire relaod each time, so for large libraries performance will be poor.
+We do an entire reload each time, so for large libraries performance will be poor.
   - You an feel free to delete the cache as you please.
 - If there are run that fail, sometimes a `.hydra` with the given configuraiton will be generated in the root dir.
 This isn't an issue but it contains the API information and should therefore be added to the `.gitignore` as a safeguard.
 In addition these files can be used to inspect the reason for the faiure.
 - `__main__.log` is generated after running a `zendron`, this can also be deleted as you please.
 It is also useful for inspecting an failures to import.